A Novel Single-Layer Quantum Neural Network for Approximate SRBB-Based Unitary Synthesis: Transposition factors and CNOT sequences

 The remaining half of the states, the ones ending with a 0-valued qubit, do not activate the CNOT and represent the so-called fixed points of the transposition.
-As shown in the example, the pair of indices $(\alpha,\beta)=(2,4)$ corresponds to the second and fourth vectors (coupled by the first qubit that represents the two possible values of the target line) that activate the CNOT.
+As shown in the example, the pair of indices $(\alpha,\beta)=(2,4)$ corresponds to the second and fourth vectors (coupled by the first qubit that represents the two possible values of the target line) that activate the CNOT and are then permuted.
+Finally, note that the permutation matrix $P_{(2,4)}$ corresponds to exchanging rows 2 and 4 if multiplied from the left, or exchanging columns 2 and 4 if multiplied from the right.
 Of course, the same link between 2-cycle (or transposition) matrices and CNOT-sequences applies for any value of $n$.
+In this Appendix, an intuitive and circuit-oriented explanation of the relationship between blocks $\prod T_x^{e/o}$, transposition matrices, and CNOT-gate sequences has been provided.
+In~\cite[Theorem 5.1]{sarkar2024quantum} this relationship is formalized rigorously via a closed form of permutation strings.